 We monitor the risks associated with our executive compensation programs and policies on an on-going basis.
-In May 2017, management presented the Committee with the results of a study it conducted of our compensation programs to assess the potential risks arising from these programs.
-We believe the following policies and practices reflect sound risk management practices within our executive compensation programs and mitigate excessive risk-taking that could harm our value or reward poor judgment by our executives:
+In May 2018, management presented the Committee with the results of a study it conducted of our compensation programs to assess the potential risks arising from these programs.
+We believe the following policies and practices reflect sound risk management practices within our compensation programs and mitigate excessive risk-taking that could harm our value or reward poor judgment by our executives and other employees:

-- Use of short- and long-term performance periods (one, two and three years) in our LTI program and multiple levels of tiered performance (threshold, target, stretch and maximum) in both our STI and LTI programs; - Use of maximum payout caps in both the STI and LTI programs; - · Use of different financial performance metrics across the STI and LTI programs; - · Ability of the Committee to use discretion to reduce STI awards; - Annual Committee review and approval of the STI and LTI program design, performance metrics and earned payouts; - · Mix of equity instruments and multi-year vesting used in the LTI program; - Availability of a Company recoupment policy; and - Use of share ownership guidelines.
+- Use of short- and long-term performance periods in our LTI program and multiple levels of tiered performance (threshold, target, stretch and maximum) in both our STI and LTI programs; - 42 CABOT CORPORATION

+- · Use of maximum payout caps in both the STI and LTI programs; - Use of different financial performance metrics across the STI and LTI programs; - Ability of the Committee to use discretion to modify STI awards; - · Annual Committee review and approval of the STI and LTI program design, performance metrics and goals and earned payouts; - Mix of equity awards and multi-year vesting used in the LTI program; - · Availability of a Company recoupment policy; and - · Use of share ownership guidelines.

-Based on these mitigating factors, the Committee agreed with the study's findings that our executive compensation programs do not encourage inappropriate or unacceptable risk to the Company, and that any risks are within our ability to effectively monitor and manage and are not reasonably likely to have a material adverse effect on the Company.
+Based on these mitigating factors, the Committee agreed with the study's findings that our compensation programs do not encourage inappropriate or unacceptable risk to the Company, and that any risks are within our ability to effectively monitor and manage and are not reasonably likely to have a material adverse effect on the Company.